nixxoq/Windows-Product-Key-Switcher/README.md

-# Windows Product Key Switcher (WPK Switcher)
+# [Work In Progress] Windows Product Key Switcher (WPK Switcher)

-### Just a Work-In-Progress program, when you can convert current Windows edition to another
+### Just a program that allows you to convert the current edition of Windows to another.

 Work with:
 - Windows 7 Professional VL, Professional VL (N), Professional VL (E), Enterprise VL, Enterprise VL (N), Enterprise VL (E)